 The money from this program can not only be used for a home you occupy, or intend to occupy, but can also help someone selling their home.
 One of the approved uses of the 203(k) can be used to enhance the exterior of the home so that prospective buyers are not “turned off” to the point of ignoring that the interior is perfectly acceptable.

 The 203(k) may be used on single family dwellings, as well as one to four unit structures.
 Even if a portion of the multi-unit property is being used for business, as long as part of the property is residential, the 203(k) is eligible for needed repairs and upgrades.
-If a home has been torn down and you intend to start over on that foundation, that can qualify, too.
 Even condos are eligible!

 There are two big advantages of using this program.
 It gives more of an opportunity to prospective home owners if their only choice financially is to buy an older home, or to renovate the one they are currently in for present and future purposes.
-It is also a great tool for community renewal to improve the value of a neighborhood by modifying a homely property.
+It is also a great tool for community renewal to improve the value of a neighborhood by modifying an unattractive property.
 A separate benefit could be if you occupy or have your sights set on a historic property, you can be part of preserving history if the home qualifies for the 203(k).

 Question: Are there any other qualifications the house must have, other than being more than a year old and needing repairs/upgrades?

 Some may think that the 203(k) is only going to be approved for borderline, haunted house-looking properties.
 A home that was subject to foreclosure or a short sale and will need a laundry list of repairs done.
 Truth is – the 203(k) has many uses on different types of properties.